Best Nightclubs in Chicago 2025

 Photograph: Tao Chicago Facebook

-Founded in New York City before making its way to Las Vegas and Chicago, Tao’s location in River North contains a cavernous pan-Asian restaurant on its first floor and a club with room for 1,000 revelers upstairs.
-Overseen by a towering 20-foot-tall mural and a Japanese bell outfitted with a disco ball, there’s ample room for dancing or hiding away in an alcove.
-An international cast of DJs perform on Friday and Saturday nights, and you’ll usually need to reserve a table to guarantee a spot—unless you’re willing to wait in line and pay a pricey cover fee.
+Founded in New York City before expanding to Las Vegas and Chicago, Tao’s location in River North features a spacious, first-floor pan-Asian restaurant and a cutting-edge megaclub upstairs.
+Overseen by a towering 20-foot mural and a disco-ball-encrusted Japanese motif, there’s plenty of space for dancing or retreating to an alcove.
+An international lineup of DJs performs on Friday and Saturday nights, and it’s usually necessary to reserve a table to secure your spot—unless you’re willing to wait in line and pay a high cover charge.

 Prysm